kirenpaulGitHub/K/README.md

 ## Awards and Achievements

+### Professional Recognition

 - **2024:**
-  - Recognized with the Sprint Superstar Award by Allianz Partners for outstanding dedication and contributions.
+  - Recognized with the **Sprint Superstar Award** by Allianz Partners for outstanding dedication and contributions.
-  - Received the Best Leader Pinnacle Award from Allianz Technology Thailand.
+  - Received the **Best Leader Pinnacle Award** from Allianz Technology Thailand.
 - **2023:**
-  - Promoted to Senior Associate based on a rigorous evaluation conducted by the Allianz Technology Global Team.
+  - Promoted to **Senior Associate** based on a rigorous evaluation conducted by the Allianz Technology Global Team.
   - Secured first place in the hackathon hosted by Allianz Technology Thailand.
+  - Successfully completed a **Half Marathon** (21 km) in May 2023 at the **Rama 8 Half Marathon Run** event held in Bangkok.
 - **2022:**
-  - Honored with the Best Asset Pinnacle Award by Allianz Technology Thailand.
+  - Honored with the **Best Asset Pinnacle Award** by Allianz Technology Thailand.
-- **2007-2008:**
+- **2007--2008:**

-  - Earned the titles of "Best Cadet" (2007) and "Most Obedient Cadet" (2008) from U.C.
+  - Earned the titles of **Best Cadet** (2007) and **Most Obedient Cadet** (2008) from U.C.
 College NCC Unit.

-- **Other:**
+### Conferences and Workshops

+- Attended **AWS Summit 2012 India**, **Sencha Road Show 2015**, **Future Decoded 2017** (Microsoft), **JSFOO 2017**, and the **Thailand GraphQL Workshop** hosted by Agoda in 2023.
+- Participated in workshops on Embedded Systems design and a Chat-Bot Hackathon.

+### Additional Achievements

+- Volunteered for multiple events and competitions, demonstrating strong organizational skills.
+- Led the college team in **Annual Training Camps** conducted by the National Cadet Corps (NCC) and secured the silver medal for Best Team.
+- Successfully completed the **Sahyadri Cycle Challenge**, a 480 km cycling expedition over 7 days in 2007, co-hosted by the NCC and Kalypso Adventures.
+- Engaged in the **Army Attachment Camp** with NCC and the 11 Madras Regiment.
-  - Accomplished National Cadet Corps (NCC) A, B, and C certifications.
+- Accomplished **National Cadet Corps (NCC)** A, B, and C certifications.
 - Achieved top position in the high school quiz competition hosted by Labor India.
 - Successfully qualified for the entrance exam for Jawahar Navodaya Vidyalaya, Ernakulam, during the 5th standard.

-## Professional Development

-- **Conferences & Workshops:**
-  - Attended AWS Summit 2012 India, Sencha Road Show 2015, Future Decoded 2017 (Microsoft), JSFOO 2017, and the Thailand GraphQL workshop hosted by Agoda in 2023.
-  - Participated in workshops on Embedded Systems design and a Chat-Bot Hackathon.
-- **Training & Certifications:**
-  - Completed practical training in PC assembly and OS installation at Nest Systems.
-  - Participated in Annual Training Camps conducted by the National Cadet Corps (NCC).
-  - Completed the Sahyadri Cycle Challenge 2007 (co-hosted by NCC and Kalypso Adventures).
-  - Engaged in the Army Attachment Camp with NCC and the 11 Madras Regiment.
-- **Other:**
-  - Delivered academic seminars on various technical topics.
-  - Actively contributed to National Cadet Corps (NCC) activities and initiatives.
-  - Volunteered for multiple events and competitions, demonstrating strong organizational skills.